ethneystewart/Capstone/README.md

 GET_DATA.py - this get data from an api for hourly and daily maxes of wave height period and direction around east london and stores it in a excel file

+For Dec 1st data use sheet - DEC1
+For Dec 13th data use sheet - DEC13
+For month of Decmeber 2024 use sheet - Hourly Power

 sim5.py - attempt to integrate a waveheight api into our simulation

 sim6-JONSWAP.py - please ignore this doesnt work but it does have a more commented version of JONSWAP equation explaining exactly what it does